maksimpopkov/getting-array-element-index/README.md

 ## Task Description

-The implementation details are described with TODO comments in code files.
-There are fix "GetLastIndexOf" method that you can use as examples.
-Analyze these methods and run unit tests for them before starting implementing methods you have to implement.
+The implementation details are described in TODO comments in code files.
+There are six "GetLastIndexOf" methods that you can use as examples.
+Analyze these methods and run their respective unit tests BEFORE implementing required methods.

 Use the _for_, _while_ and _do..while_ statements to repeatedly execute a block of C# statements.
 Don't use static or instance methods of the [Array class](https://docs.microsoft.com/en-us/dotnet/api/system.array) (IndexOf, LastIndexOf, Find, ForEach, etc.) or [LINQ functionality](https://docs.microsoft.com/en-us/dotnet/api/system.linq).